 The Chinese first arrived during the Reconstruction period (1865-1877).
 The period was a time of considerable turmoil in Mississippi as the state adjusted after the Civil War to the end of slavery and the defeat of the Confederacy.
-Tensions were high between the black freedmen and whites.
+Tensions were high between the Black freedmen and White people.
 Because the labor system was unsettled, planters recruited the Chinese as a possible replacement for the freed African American laborers.
 The United States census of 1880 listed 51 Chinese in Mississippi, mostly in Washington County.

 Wong On, a prominent early Chinese settler in the Delta, illustrates the way immigrants became merchants.
 He had been born near Canton, China, in 1844.
 He emigrated to California in 1860, worked on the transcontinental railroad, and then came south for another railroad job.

-Little is known of Wong Ons early days in Mississippi, but he probably picked cotton, became a tenant farmer on a plantation near Leland, married a black woman, and opened a store in Stoneville.
+Little is known of Wong On’s early days in Mississippi, but he probably picked cotton, became a tenant farmer on a plantation near Leland, married a Black woman, and opened a store in Stoneville.
 His first grocery was probably like those of other Chinese groceries in this period — small, one-room shacks which carried only a few basics, such as meat, corn meal, and molasses.
-The people who shopped at his store were mostly poor blacks working on plantations, relatively well-off laborers who had cash from their work draining swamps and cutting timber in the Delta in the late 19th century, or poorly paid manual laborers in town.
+The people who shopped at his store were mostly poor African Americans working on plantations, relatively well-off laborers who had cash from their work draining swamps and cutting timber in the Delta in the late 19th century, or poorly paid manual laborers in town.

 Chinese grocers, nonetheless, carved out a successful, distinctive role.
 One reason for their success was a cohesive family system.
 After they established their small businesses, these early Chinese merchants would send back home for a young male from their family to come and help the business succeed and to learn how to run a business.
 That young relative would later perhaps use his savings, loans from relatives, and credit from wholesale suppliers to set up his own grocery.
 Hard work, experience in business operations, and a reputation for financial integrity soon led to good credit ratings for the Chinese merchants.
 For generations, grocery stores would be passed down from father to son, and as late as the 1970s, six family names accounted for 80 percent of the Delta Chinese population.

 The Chinese also carved out a distinctive spot as a third element in a predominantly biracial society.
 White Mississippians originally classified the Chinese in the Delta on a low social par with African Americans.
 They were outsiders in a racially aware state.
-They sold their goods mostly to black customers, and they lived in black neighborhoods.
-Blacks and whites did not, however, see Chinese as precisely equivalent to blacks.
-Chinese were culturally and linguistically quite different from Mississippi African Americans, and their merchant status was above that of most blacks.
+They sold their goods mostly to Black customers, and they lived in Black neighborhoods.
+Most Black and White people did not, however, see Chinese as precisely equivalent to African Americans.
+Chinese were culturally and linguistically quite different from Mississippi African Americans, and their merchant status was above that of most Black people.
 The Chinese grocery was, however, a welcoming place for African Americans in the Delta: a place to sit and talk, pass the time, and even find work from landowners who would check there for available day laborers.
-The Chinese were middlemen between blacks and whites, often providing a needed contact point in a segregated society.
+The Chinese were middlemen between Black and White people, often providing a needed contact point in a segregated society.

 Chinese in the Delta attempted to maintain a certain distance from others in society, hoping to insulate themselves from problems and concentrate on their economic success.
-They experienced considerable distance from Delta whites through their exclusion from social organizations, country clubs, fraternal groups, recreational activities, and most importantly, white public schools.
-Several Delta cities maintained not only separate schools for blacks and whites, but also small classes for Chinese students as well.
+They experienced considerable distance from White people in the Delta through their exclusion from social organizations, country clubs, fraternal groups, recreational activities, and most importantly, White public schools.
+Several Delta cities maintained not only separate schools for Black and White students, but also small classes for Chinese students as well.
 In the mid-1940s, Cleveland, for example, had two classrooms for Chinese students, enrolling thirty-six students who were taught by three teachers, including one Chinese.
-The Chinese worked over the years to affiliate with the white community as much as possible because whites held the highest social status in the Jim Crow South.
+The Chinese worked over the years to affiliate with the White community as much as possible because White citizens held the highest social status in the Jim Crow South.
 Naming patterns came to reflect this change.
-Chinese parents might pick first names for their children like Coleman and Patricia to suggest identification with whites.
+Chinese parents might pick first names for their children like “Coleman” and “Patricia” to suggest identification with Whites.

 Mississippi Chinese society

-The desire to become identified with white society shaped the institutions that anchored Chinese society in Mississippi.
-The tong was a social organization that structured much Delta Chinese social activity in the early days of settlement.
+The desire to become identified with White society shaped the institutions that anchored Chinese society in Mississippi.
+The “tong” was a social organization that structured much Delta Chinese social activity in the early days of settlement.
 But by the 1930s, the Baptist church became important for the Delta Chinese, particularly the Chinese Baptist Church in Cleveland, and served as a center for wedding banquets, community service projects, fundraising activities, funerals, and other occasions that brought the extended Chinese community together.
-The mission school attached to the church provided education for the Chinese, preparing them for identification with white society.
+The mission school attached to the church provided education for the Chinese, preparing them for identification with White society.
 In addition, the Chinese community in the mid-20th century sponsored dances for college and high school students, held summer schools, and promoted social clubs.
-The Chinese in towns like Greenville kept Chinese cemeteries separate from those of whites and blacks.
+The Chinese in towns like Greenville kept Chinese cemeteries separate from those of White and Black people.
 Typically the cemeteries had small, well-tended plots with high fences around them.

 The Delta was settled by other ethnic groups as well as the Chinese.
 Lebanese, Syrians, Jews, Mexicans, and Italians were all notable for their roles there, but the Chinese had perhaps the most challenging adjustment because they came from a culture that seemed unusual to most other Mississippians.

-Moreover, the Chinese sought economic opportunites in Mississippi at a time that seemed unlikely to bring them success, but they filled a distinctive economic role as merchants.
-They won the friendship of the blacks they served and the whites who came to trust their honesty in business dealings.
+Moreover, the Chinese sought economic opportunities in Mississippi at a time that seemed unlikely to bring them success, but they filled a distinctive economic role as merchants.
+They won the friendship of the African Americans they served and the White people who came to trust their honesty in business dealings.
 They were small in number and never had the support for ethnic identity that large Chinese communities in America had, such as access to Chinese genealogical organizations, Chinese literature and media, Chinese theaters or markets, or Buddhist temples.

 Still, the Chinese made new lives as Southerners and became a notable feature of Delta society.
 In 1960, the United States Census listed 1,244 Chinese in Mississippi and reported that the Delta had more Chinese than any other part of the South.
 By 1970 the Chinese population in the state had grown to 1,441.
 The 2000 Census reported 3,099 Chinese lived in Mississippi, out of an Asian population of 18,626 in the state.